JamaalDavis/AI-Product-Manager-Nanodegree-Program/1- Create a Medical Image Annotation Job/README.md

 ![annotated-chest-xray.png](Data_Annotation_Project_Files/images/annotated-chest-xray.png)

-## How to distinguish Pneumonia symptoms in a chest x-ray image?
+## How to distinguish Pneumonia symptoms in a chest x-ray image? <a name="Pneumonia"/>

 This is a challenging task because it is not always clear when pneumonia symptoms are present or not in an image.
 As such, the system is not meant to be a replacement for a doctor, only to aid in quickly identifying healthy patients and surfacing potential cases of pneumonia.